 To fire, either set up conventional dams and fiber paper around the stack on a kilnshelf, or put the mold box in the kiln, up on stilts (so that the heat can also flow under the box.

-You can stop right there, if you want, and you’ll have perfectly lovely miniature pattern bar for murrini cane.
-If you apply some compression to your pattern bar stack during the firing process, the layers will stretch and thin, and your bar will expand.
+Stop right there, and you’ll have perfectly lovely miniature pattern bar for murrini cane.
+However, if you want to kick things up a notch, apply some compression to your pattern bar stack during the firing process.
+The layers will stretch and thin, and your bar will expand and distort.

 - 300 dph to 1100F, no hold